TiryagishPrayad/ETHMEDIX/README.md

 - Ethereum: Blockchain platform for storing health records using smart contracts.
 - Solidity: Smart contract programming language for Ethereum.
 - Hardhat: Ethereum development environment for building and testing smart contracts.
-- IPFS: Decentralized storage protocol for storing file data through Pinata Cloud
+- Pinata: It is a decentralised storage used for pinning files to IPFS.

 Getting  Started

 1. Clone the repository: